- Date: Sunday, 26 Sep 2021

 - Partial attendance is fine - however you get best results if you attend all sessions.

-- Late Starts: You can join even after it has started, and you will get access to all the recordings.
+- Late Starts: You can join even after it has started.

 There will be 5 sessions of 50 minutes each, for 5 hours total.